 Chameliya Hydel Project: Successful dam test raises hope of early output

-The Chameliya Hydropower Project has achieved major breakthrough after it conducted a successful test of its dam on Friday.
+May 7, 2017-The Chameliya Hydropower Project has achieved major breakthrough after it conducted a successful test of its dam on Friday.
 Project officials, according to Nepal Electricity Authority (NEA), filled the dam with water to check if its structure is robust enough to hold the water which will be used to generate electricity.

 The 30-MW run-of-the-river type project started channeling water from Chameliya River into the dam from Friday afternoon and there was no sign of seepage from the dam or components of dam like intake and radial gate.
 “The test has been successful so far,” said Ajay Kumar Dahal, project chief of Chameliya Hydropower.
 “We are now conducting test of desanding basin on Sunday.”

 The desanding basin in hydropower project is a structure built to remove sand from the cannel before it travels to the plant via intake gate.

 With the successful test of the dam, major civil works of the project have been completed, and currently China Gezhouba Group Corporation (CGGC), the civil contractor for the project, is plugging three audit tunnels that were dug while digging the four-km-long main tunnel.
 Likewise, it is also constructing a 47-meter-long rock-trap in the tunnel.
 A rock-trap is pit built in the tunnel to sediment the pebbles and stones to ensure turbines and other equipment are not damaged.

 Meanwhile, Korea Hydro and Nuclear Power Company, the contractor of electro-mechanical and hydro-mechanical works of the project, is planning to begin a dry test of the plants and machineries on May 15.
 During the dry test, electricity is passed through various equipment connected as the system and checked if any of the part is malfunctioning.